 Roofers can gauge their online performance with Google Analytics.
-The goal of marketing online is clearly to get as many leads as possible in the form of calls and emails but Analytics helps identify the causes of lead generation.
-For example, Analytics tells roofers how much traffic they are getting each day and from what source that traffic originates from.
-You can even create goals and events to breakdown the conversion process further and improve your website.
-Google Analytics is free for anyone to use making it a must-have.
+The goal of marketing online is clearly to get as many leads as possible in the form of calls and emails, but Analytics helps identify the causes of lead generation.
+For example, Analytics tells roofers how much traffic they are getting each day and from what source that traffic originates.
+You can even create goals and events to break down the conversion process further and improve your website.
+Google Analytics is free for anyone to use, making it a must-have.

 Why Roofers Need Analytics

-- Bounce Rate: The rate at which users exit your site immediately after entrance
+- Bounce Rate: The rate at which users exit your site immediately after the entrance

 - Conversion Rate: The rate at which a visitor becomes a lead

 - Traffic Source: Where website visitors are coming from (direct, referral, etc.)